 With the stir-fried romaine, “Lettuce symbolizes good fortune,” Hsiao-Ching explains.
 “Lunar New Year brings you into spring, and green reminds you of spring.”

-“I chose stir-fried romaine because people don’t expect that they could stir-fry lettuce; it’s typically something you eat raw in a salad or a wrap,” says Hsiao-Ching.
-“But you can definitely stir-fry any heartier type of green, like romaine or escarole… and cooking it takes hardly any time at all.”
+“I chose stir-fried romaine because people don’t expect that they could stir-fry lettuce.
+It’s typically something you eat raw in a salad or a wrap,” says Hsiao-Ching.
+“But you can definitely stir-fry any heartier type of green, like romaine or escarole … and cooking it takes hardly any time at all.”